YoinkBird/cyclesafe_server/docs/worklogs/worklog.md

-server POST response shouldn't return the full json body, only a 200: TODO server GET should propagate errors from the runhook: TODO
+server POST response shouldn't return the full json body, only a 200: TODO server GET should propagate errors from the runhook: TODO create dedicated model test; replace steps within verify step with a standalone test, either in the model repo, or in the server repo (if for some reason the input/output depends on the server): TODO

 server should propagate error: TODO